The British Royal Society RINA has included the head Caspian ferry of the CNF18C project "Azerbaijan" in Significant Ships of 2021

 The vessel of the CNF18C project transports dangerous goods on the open upper deck in accordance with the provisions of the International Maritime Dangerous Goods Code (RID Code) and the national Rules for the Maritime Transportation of Dangerous Goods (RID Rules).

-2. rails are recessed into the deck;
+• the rails are pushed into the deck;